elatedmaniac/GCIH/lab-3.md

 Bucket Found: movies ( http://s3.amazonaws.com/movies )
 	<Public> http://s3.amazonaws.com/movies/movies.json
 Bucket found but access denied: prod
 ```

+### Misc.
+Cloud Access Tools

+- __gcpbucketbrute:__ identifies presence of storage buckets and permissions associated with each bucket
+- __basicblobfinder:__ identify publicly accessible Azure blobs and enumerate files within

+Cloud providers ofter reveal the cloud provider and bucket name as part of the HTTP Server Name Indication (SNI) field.

+### Defenses

+1. Use DNS, HTTP proxy, and network logs to identify cloud storage use.
+2. Use creative naming conventions for buckets
+3. Examine buckets and files for disclosure threats and ownership

 ## 3.6 Netcat

+==__pgs.
+82-93__==

 ```bash
 # Creates a NC listener on port 2222 and executes /bin/sh upon connection